davidjguru/summerhouse/README.md

 $ cd summerhouse
 $ ddev start
 ```
-And the platoform will be mounted and deployed:
+And the platform will be mounted and deployed.

 ### Addresses // Resources